haoz19/MagicPose4D/README.md

 *We introduce MagicPose4D, a novel framework for 4D generation providing more accurate and customizable 4D motion retargeting.
 We propose a dual-phase reconstruction process that initially uses accurate 2D and pseudo 3D supervision without skeleton constraints, and subsequently refines the model with skeleton constraints to ensure physical plausibility.
 We incorporate a novel Global-Local Chamfer loss function that aligns the overall distribution of mesh vertices with the supervision and maintains part-level alignment without additional annotations.
 Our method enables cross-category motion transfer using a kinematic-chain-based skeleton, ensuring smooth transitions between frames through dynamic rigidity and achieving robust generalization without the need for additional training.*

+*For 3D reconstruction from monocular videos, please also check our previous work [S3O & LIMR](https://github.com/haoz19/LIMR)!*

+*For 2D video motion retargeting and animation, please also check our previous work <a href="https://github.com/Boese0601/MagicDance">MagicPose</a>!*